fork-bombed/fork-bombed.github.io/_posts/2020-05-13-tools-and-practice.md

 call    basic_ostream
 ```

 From my understanding, this chunk of code is creating space on the stack at `rbp-60h` and storing the string `pass`.
-It then creates space at `rbp-40h` and prints `Enter the password: ` out to the screen using `cout`.
+It then creates space at `rbp-40h` and prints `"Enter the password: "` out to the screen using `cout`.
 This part of the code is just initialising variables and printing to the console, but the next bit of code is where the main logic behind the program starts.

 ```
 lea     rax, [rbp+var_40]